-Inser ert a blank line Use a right-justified dot leader to ensure the right margin is not ragged.
+Inser rt a blank line Use a right-justified dot leader to ensure the right margin is not ragged

-Dedication n (optional) ii
+Dedication (optional) ii

 Abstract iii

-Acknowledg dgements iv
+Acknowled gements iv

-List of Table les v
+List of Table es v

-List of Figur 1res vi
+List of Figur res vi

-Insert a a blank line after the group of preliminary sections, the group of chapters, and the list of references.
+Insert a blank line after the group of preliminary sections, the group of chapters, and the list of references.

-Chapter 1 Title of Chapter 1
+Chapter 1 Title of Chapter 1 1

-Chapter 2 Title of Chapter 2
+Chapter 2 Title of Chapter 2 11

-Chapter 3 Title of Chapter 3
+Chapter 3 Title of Chapter 3 31

-Chapter 4 Title of Chapter 4
+Chapter 4 Title of Chapter 4 51

-Chapter 5 Title of Chapter 5
+Chapter 5 Title of Chapter 5 71

-Note: Only t the main chapters are required to be listed in the T able of Contents.
+Note: Only the main chapters are requir red to be listed in the Table of Contents.

-References.
-S
+References 81

-Note: List of References would be omitted if the endnotes system of referencing is used; in that case endnotes would be placed under the first-level heading Notes at the end of each chapter.
+e endnotes system of referencing is used; nder the first-level heading Notes at the end of each chapter.

-Appendix Title of Appendix
+Appendix Title of Appendix 84

-Note: If there is more than one appendix, label them as Appendix A, Appendix B, ... and group them as the chapters are grouped.
+Note: If the chapters ar x, label them as Appendix A, Appendix B, and group them as the